-Horizontal scaling — With RabbitMQ (and anny other messaging technology) a Load Balancer of your messages is automatically made, based on the form chosen by exchange by default will be Competing Workers Pattern(I will explain more about this pattern below).
-Anyway, the fact is, you can scale your architecture horizontally in a simple and pratical way.
+- Horizontal scaling — With RabbitMQ (and any other messaging technology) a Load Balancer of your messages is automatically made, based on the form chosen by exchange by default will be Competing Workers Pattern(I will explain more about this pattern below).
+Anyway, the fact is, you can scale your architecture horizontally in a simple and practical way.

 The asynchronous communication is widely used when there is no need to wait for a response.
 However, there are cases in witch it applies, RPC is one of them.

 When we wait for a response from any resource, your application is on standby waiting for a response that may never come, and to be honest it is a waste to let hardware wait for something since there is so much process that could be done, right?

 Other than that, there are a few points to consider when deciding to use an asynchronous architecture: